Jump to content

 FAQ

-Yes, although you do not receive an invoice for the daily imbalance charge, we have.Article 21(2) of BAL NC states that the daily imbalance quantity calculation shall be adapted accordingly where a linepack flexibility service is offered; GTS offers such a service (and where you do get an invoice for) in such a way that the outcome of the calculation for the daily imbalance quantity is always zero.
-As that is the case, the daily imbalance charge is consequently also always zero.
-Obviously we will not send you an invoice for that.
+The Dutch implementation complies with the requirements set out in this article, although shippers do not receive an invoice for their imbalance position at the end of the gas day within the meaning of this chapter of NC BAL.
+Article 21(2) of the NC BAL stipulates that the calculation of the daily imbalance quantity must be adjusted accordingly when a linepack flexibility service is offered.
+GTS offers such a service in such a way that the result of the calculation of the daily imbalance quantity is always zero.
+As a result, the daily imbalance charge is also always zero.
+Naturally, GTS does not send an invoice to its shippers for this.